WHY A JESUIT SCHOOL?

 Jesuits have been known for educational expertise for many centuries in many parts of the world, with a commitment to excellence in pedagogy and all-around formation.
 This 450 year history certainly will influence the purpose and direction of Loyola Jesuit Secondary School.
 The Jesuits of Zambia-Malawi Province already have one excellent secondary school in southern Zambia – Canisius Secondary School has over 60 years of experience.
 In 2011, the Zambia-Malawi Province acquired an already operating school in Lusaka, Leopard’s Hill School.
-A private school of very good reputation, Leopard’s Hill Jesuit Secondary School will now be inspired by the Jesuit ethos of education.
+A private school of very good reputation, Leopard’s Hill Jesuit Secondary School is now inspired by the Jesuit ethos of education.
 A co-educational school, it provides both boarding and day school facilities.

 We will draw into the early start-up of our school Jesuits of good skills and strong commitment to work with other teachers to assure a school with an “ethos” of Christian values and humanistic qualities.
 Not all students will be Christian, so a good inter-religious spirit will be fostered.

 A key element in this “ethos” is what we Jesuits refer to as ” Ignatius Pedagogy” This aims at the formation of students to be “persons with and for others.”
 It might sound very idealistic – maybe even a bit unrealistic! – but it is a goal we surely will work toward.
 The “person for others” will know that her or his education is not simply for self-achievement or personal success.
 Our hope is that graduates of LJSS will have both the desire and the talent to make a difference for the future of Malawi by putting what they have learned at the service of authentic development of all the people of our beautiful country.

 Of many elements that go into educating “persons with and for others,” two are very central to the vision and mission of LJSS: “discernment” and “”faith and justice.”